- Are You Called?

 Candidacy: Moving Toward Provisional Membership

 The Membership Registrar for the Board of Ordained Ministry is Deb Payne.
-She and the Board's administrative assistant, Laura Jaquith Bartlett, will be your primary contacts and guides through the application process for provisional membership.
-As soon as you believe you are ready to move from certified candidacy to provisional membership, get in touch with Deb or Laura to determine your time line.
+She and the Board's administrative coordinator, Laura Jaquith Bartlett, will be your primary contacts and guides through the application process for provisional membership.
+As soon as you believe you are ready to move from certified candidacy to provisional membership, get in touch with Deb and Laura (firstname.lastname@example.org) to determine your time line.
 This is a complex process, but we are ready to walk through it with you!

 Just like for certified candidacy, we have a downloadable checklist that can help you move through the steps.
 Be sure to check this page often to make sure you're using the most current version: